IQTLabs/voices/organizers.md

 ### Paul Gamble

 <img align="right" width="300" src="/images/paul_gamble.jpeg">
 Dr. Paul Gamble studied Biophysics at the University of Pennsylvania and received an MD from Washington University in St. Louis where he studied nerve-computer interfaces.
-He joined Lab 41 as a Data Scientist in September 2017 and is helping to develop a pipeline for classifying synthetic DNA sequences.e
+He joined Lab 41 as a Data Scientist in September 2017 and is helping to develop a pipeline for classifying synthetic DNA sequences.

 ### Martin Graciarena